Lesia Tsurenko

-Lesia Viktorivna Tsurenko (Леся Вікторівна Цуренко; born 30 May 1989) is a Ukrainian tennis player.
-Tsurenko has won four singles titles on the WTA Tour, as well as six singles and eight doubles tournaments on the ITF Women's Circuit.
+Lesia Viktorivna Tsurenko (Леся Вікторівна Цуренко; born 30 May 1989) is a Ukrainian professional tennis player.
+Tsurenko has won four singles titles on the WTA Tour, as well as ten singles and eight doubles tournaments on the ITF Women's Circuit.
 On 18 February 2019, she reached her best singles ranking of world No. 23.
-On 28 May 2018, she peaked at No. 115 in WTA the doubles rankings.
+On 28 May 2018, she peaked at No. 115 in the WTA doubles rankings.

 Career

-2013: Australian Open third round, top 60 debut
+2013: Australian Open 3rd round & top 60

 In 2013, Tsurenko reached the semifinals of the WTA Premier Brisbane International tournament, after entering the draw as a lucky loser replacing Maria Sharapova; she defeated Jarmila Gajdošová and Daniela Hantuchová before losing in three sets to Anastasia Pavlyuchenkova.
 Having qualified for the main draw of the Australian Open, she again faced Pavlyuchenkova, the 24th seed.
-This time Tsurenko won in three sets.
+This time, Tsurenko won in three sets.
 She then beat fellow qualifier Daria Gavrilova in the second round, but lost to Caroline Wozniacki in the third.
-Tsurenko continued her good run of form on the North American hardcourts, as she reached the third round at the Indian Wells Open as a qualifier; she defeated Ayumi Morita and Yaroslava Shvedova before falling to Petra Kvitová.
+She continued her good run of form on the North American hardcourts, as she reached the third round at the Indian Wells Open as a qualifier; she defeated Ayumi Morita and Yaroslava Shvedova before falling to Petra Kvitová.
 She reached a new career-high ranking of No. 60 in the world.